 3. This is Sparta.

-lettheworldharmonize asked: As far as I can tell, the cell phone image thing is showing how every other improvement through the cell phone's history has been to make it smaller, then Apple's products keep getting bigger
+lettheworldharmonize said: As far as I can tell, the cell phone image thing is showing how every other improvement through the cell phone's history has been to make it smaller, then Apple's products keep getting bigger

 Right, but…Those phones from the other companies date back to pre-90s when technology could not afford to be smaller.
 The first phone in the Apple line-up was released in 2007.
 Before that time, screen size wasn’t much of a concern for consumers.
 Since Apple released the first truly useful touchscreen phone, created an unmatched ecosystem for mobile apps, and brought iTunes content to mobile phones, screen size is now an issue.